DUNE/p3s/documents/src/JOB.md

 ## An example of the job description

-The following example (with rather arbitrary attributes, file names and variables) demonstrates how JSON is used to describe jobs.
+The following dummy example (with rather arbitrary attributes, file names and variables) demonstrates how JSON is used to describe jobs.
 Let us assume that we created a file named "myjob.json" with the following contents: